List of Solar System objects by size: Objects with radii over 400 km

 For simplicity and comparative purposes, the values are manually calculated assuming that the bodies are all spheres.
 The size of solid bodies does not include an object's atmosphere.
 For example, Titan looks bigger than Ganymede, but its solid body is smaller.
 For the giant planets, the "radius" is defined as the distance from the center at which the atmosphere reaches 1 bar of atmospheric pressure.

+Because Sedna has no known moons, directly determining its mass (estimated to be from 1.7x1021 to 6.1×1021 kg) is impossible without sending a probe.